-Anti-Malware such as anti-virus, anti-phishing and e-mail filtering software can offer some protection against harmful software that resides within a computer.
+Anti-Malware such as anti-virus, anti-phishing, and e-mail filtering software can offer some protection against harmful software that resides within a computer.

 What does a phishing email look like?

-By now, all of us encountered some form of the scam spam.
-You have probably come across a Nigerian Money scam, where a prince or a secret accountant offers you boatload of money for using your account, or an email from someone who was supposedly robbed while on vacation and needs money to get back home…
+By now, all of us encountered some form of scam spam.
+You have probably come across a Nigerian Money scam, where a prince or a secret accountant offers you a boatload of money for using your account, or an email from someone who was supposedly robbed while on vacation and needs money to get back home…

 Here are a couple of examples of an Account Impostor Email.
-These arrived to my mailbox a while ago and I kept them for a reference – click to enlarge and notice that I have highlighted the areas of our interest for this article.
+These arrived to my mailbox a while ago and I kept them for reference – click to enlarge and notice that I have highlighted the areas of our interest for this article.

 Account Impostor Email Scam Method Analysis

 Used by marketers everywhere, Calls-to-action is a very powerful tool.
 Things like “Buy Now”, “Click Here” or “Send Request” are calls to action – those little triggers designed to persuade you to follow through.
 In this email, the suggestion to update your account, and then the line to login to fedex.com is a Call-to-Action – scammers hope you click on the link, and here is where the surprise awaits you: IT IS A SCAM.